Islanders center Brock Nelson, right, celebrates with Kyle Palmieri after...

 Islanders center Brock Nelson, right, celebrates with Kyle Palmieri after scoring against the Seattle Kraken on Nov.
 16, 2024.
 Credit: AP/Rio Giancarlo

-The Islanders open a three-game homestand against the Blues on Saturday night after completing a 1-2-2 road trip with Thursday night’s 2-1 loss in Detroit.
+The Islanders will open a three-game homestand against the Blues on Saturday night after completing a 1-2-2 road trip with Thursday night’s 2-1 loss in Detroit.

-1. This is not a playoff team.
+1. This is not a playoff team

 At least they haven’t shown themselves to be consistent enough yet to be considered that.